mrspeaker/teletest/README.md

 Would be cool to push code changes to production live... oh the chaos!
 ^ such choas! 🙉

+This needs to be regulated and taxed.
+It's poisoning our children.
+Well, not OUR children, but children.
+My children don't use computers, nor smart phones.
+Actually, I don't have children but that is completely beside the point.
+The point is that it needs to be taxed, heavily, or programmers will abuse their use of it.

 ```
  __&__
 /     \